SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 <br>

 The best classification accuracy on the *validation set* was **77.3%**, slightly higher than the **75.3%** we saw for the baseline network.
-Validation set accuracy plateaus again, but not as early, and its highest validation accuracy was found in the 39th epoch.
+Validation set accuracy plateaus again, but not as early, and its highest validation accuracy was achieved in the 39th epoch.

 Accuracy on the *test set* was **74.7%**, same as the **74.7%** test set accuracy from the baseline model,  and not as good as the **81%** accuracy from the Dropout model.